Slashing

 Execution: Smart contracts automatically execute slashing, destroying the validator's stake without intervention.
 The destroyed amount is irretrievably burned.

 Magnitude Varies: Slashing severity depends on violation type and network conditions.
-Simple rule violations might slash 1% of stake.
-Simultaneous slashing of many validators (suggesting widespread attack) can slash 30-100%, effectively destroying the validator's capital entirely.
+Simple rule violations might slash a small percentage of stake.
+Simultaneous slashing of many validators can result in higher penalties, effectively destroying the validator's capital entirely.

 Permanence: Unlike temporary penalties, slashing is permanent and irreversible.
 Validators cannot recover slashed stakes.